-The University Health Service (UHS) provides quality primary care and health education on campus to enhance the physical and psychological health of the University community.
-The clinical services UHS provides include medical consultation, nursing care, vaccination, physiotherapy service, dental service, etc. Besides general consultations, a number of special clinics are run to provide preventive care such as general check-up, screening for a certain diseases, individualized health advice, vaccination plan, etc.
+The University Health Service (UHS) provides quality primary care and health promotion on campus to enhance the physical and psychological health of the University community.
+The clinical services that the UHS provides include medical consultation, nursing care, vaccination, physiotherapy service and dental service.

 Postgraduate Student Association (PGSA)

 The PGSA, formed in 1993, is an organisation run by and for postgraduate students.
 The Association aims to enrich postgraduate life at HKU by encouraging social and academic events for postgraduates and by taking an active interest in their welfare.
 It is independent of the University and the Students' Union and is open to all postgraduate students, both part-time and full-time, regardless of the course undertaken.

 The Association derives its income from a small membership fee, which covers the duration of a student's course.
 It organises regular activities such as Sports Days, parties, lectures of special interest to postgraduates, and film shows.
 Notices regarding the Association and its events are posted in the Graduate House, on the PGSA bulletin board and on the computer bulletin board hku.research.postgrad.

 All the events and registration information can be found at: www.pgsa.hku.hk.